Dexoculus/deep-experiment-manager/README.md

 - **Task Agnostic**: Supports various tasks such as classification, regression, or generation by specifying different models, losses, and transforms.
 - **Optional Features**:
   - **Visualization**: Plot training and validation loss curves and save them as images.
-  - **Exporting Losses**: Save recorded losses to text files for further analysis.
+  - **Exporting Results**: Save recorded losses, experiment configuration, and test results to yaml files for further analysis.
 - **Clear and Modular Code Structure**: Separation of concerns into modules (`manager`, `trainer`, `tester`, `datasets`, `utils`, etc.) for improved maintainability and scalability.

 ## Installation